amaranand360/product_Search_engin/README.md

 - HTML
 - CSS
 - JavaScript

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+- Search-algorithm

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+#📬 Contact

+   If you have any questions or comments, please feel free to contact me at: amar.anand0030@gmail.com.

 ## 🙏 Acknowledgments

-- The design and idea for this search engine were inspired by [example.com](https://www.example.com).
+- The design and idea for this search engine were inspired by myself.